vlandham/captain_z/out/captain_z.md

 #

-Captain Z had been rowing for the last hour and was getting close to a tiny cove behind a jagged little mountain, on the south end of the island.
-The place she had hidden her boat, Wind Drinker.
+Captain Z had been rowing for an hour and was getting close to a tiny cove behind a jagged little mountain, on the south end of the island.
+This was the place she had hidden her boat, Wind Drinker.

 Captain Spears and his crew hadn't seen the spot, as they came down from the North and stayed anchored in plain sight.
 They weren't looking for a place to hide, as they didn't expect to find anyone here.

 Captain Z knew different.
 When she had sailed for Castle Island, she had come around wide during the night.
 The little cove was a lucky find, and the perfect spot for her boat.
-That giant of a vessel, the Sea Breaker, probably wouldn't have fit anyways.
+That giant of a vessel, the Sea Breaker, probably wouldn't have fit anyway.

 Wind Drinker was different.
-Captain Z was actually the entire captain and crew of the whole ship.
-It was tricky, but with her riggings, and because of its size, the boat could managed by a one person crew if need be.
+Captain Z was the entire captain and crew of the whole ship.
+It was tricky, but with her riggings, and because of its size, the boat could be managed by a one person crew if need be.
 And that is how Captain Z had made it all the way to Castle Island by herself.
-Besides, most of the extra space was taken up by this rowboat.

 Captain Z rowed around the bend at the southern tail of the island and was in the cove.
 The shade from the mountain felt good after all that rowing in the sun.
 Muddle cawed from above and landed on the ship's front mast.